-Brazil’s telecom agency ANATEL recently released their new Resolution 680, and ATO 11542.
+ANATEL, Brazil’s telecom regulator, recently released Resolution 680, and ATO 11542.
+Changes include:

 - Labeling: Res.
 680 Art.
 5 says it is up to the manufacturer where the phrase regarding restricted radiation will be placed.
 In practice, we will no longer have to ask for/ present a declaration regarding that phrase.
 We will however still need to present a declaration should our client request the ANATEL logo in the manual only, for lack of space, for example;